By Joan Eve Quinn

 If you believe your pet has ingested alcohol, please seek veterinary emergency help right away.
 Know where your nearest 24/7 veterinary emergency clinic is located and keep the phone number handy.
 You may also call the ASPCA Animal Poison Control Center Hotline at 1-888-426-4435.

-Guardian HEALS is one of the best animal charities to donate to.
+HEALS is one of the best animal charities to donate to.
 Your donation provides financial help for pets in need of life-saving veterinary care–when their owners truly can’t afford it–right here in your own community.
-If you need help to pay for dog or cat veterinary care, contact us at 914-996-0001 or email email@example.com.
+If you need help paying for dog or cat veterinary care, contact us at 914-996-0001 or email email@example.com.